uofajillian/edx-documentation/en_us/xblock/source/sdk/get_started_sdk.rst

 Create the SQLite Database
 **************************

-Befoer running the XBlock SDK the first time, you must create the SQLite database.
+Before running the XBlock SDK the first time, you must create the SQLite database.

 In the ``xblock-sdk`` directory, run the following command to create the